PamplonaCarlos/PamplonaCarlos/README.md

-# Seja bem-vind@!
+# Welcome!

 ###

-### Me chamo Carlos Pamplona, sou estudante de Ciência da Computação na UFCG.
+### I'm Carlos Pamplona, a Federal University of Campina Grande Computer Science student. 🇧🇷
-#### No momento estou estudando desenvolvimento web e DevOps e faço parte do Laboratório de Sistemas Distribuídos.
+#### I'm researching Confidential Computing and remote attestation.
+My focus is on DevOps and security.

 ###